 Inference Engine uses a plugin architecture.
 Inference Engine plugin is a software component that contains complete implementation for inference on a certain Intel® hardware device: CPU, GPU, VPU, FPGA, etc. Each plugin implements the unified API and provides additional hardware-specific APIs.

-Your application must link to the core Inference Engine libraries:
+Your application must link to the core Inference Engine library:

 The required C++ header files are located in the

 This library contains the classes to: